Cloudxtreme/packer-builder-googlecompute/README.md

 Optional parameters:

 * `image_name` (string) - The name of the resulting image that will appear in your account.
 This must be unique.
 To help make this unique, use a function like timestamp.
+* `preferred_kernel` (string) - The preferred kernel to use with this image.
+Defaults to "gce-no-conn-track-v20130813".
 * `network` (string) - The Google Compute network.
 Defaults to "default".
 * `ssh_port` (int) - The port that SSH will be available on.
 Defaults to port 22.
 * `ssh_timeout` (string) - The time to wait for SSH to become available before timing out.
 The format of this value is a duration such as "5s" or "5m".
 The default SSH timeout is "1m".